MVP and CVS Caremark

 How do I obtain specialty drugs?

 Some prescription drugs must be obtained through CVS Specialty or another pharmacy in the Medicaid Specialty pharmacy network.
-CVS Specialty handles high touch, high cost drugs for unique and complex medical conditions and delivers them to your doorstep.
+CVS Specialty handles high-touch, high-cost for unique and complex medical conditions.
 To find out if your drug is one of the drugs required to be obtained through a specialty pharmacy, please review the formulary for your prescription plan type.

 Note: MVP Medicaid Members may use CVS Specialty to obtain high-cost specialty drugs by mail.
 If you would prefer to obtain your specialty drugs at a local retail pharmacy, please call the pharmacy information number on the back of your ID card to get a listing of pharmacies in the MVP specialty network.
 Please note that prior authorization must be obtained, if required, prior to filling the specialty prescription at a network retail pharmacy or CVS Specialty.